jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### OP 100 Consolidated BETA payment of income tax on foreign income
 Credit
-(1) A consolidated BETA group has a branch equivalent tax credit for an income year for an amount calculated using the formula—((group CFC income – group deductions) × tax rate) – foreign tax – debit balances.
+(1) A consolidated BETA group has a branch equivalent tax credit for an income year for the lesser of the amount by which the group's branch equivalent tax account is in debit and the amount calculated using the formula—((group CFC income – group deductions) × tax rate) – foreign tax – debit balances.
 Definition of items in formula
 (2) In the formula,—
   (a) group CFC income is the amount of attributed foreign income derived by the consolidated BETA group during the income year: